-Frustration As US And UK Ban Electronic Devices On Flights From Middle East
+Frustration As U.S. And UK Ban Electronic Devices On Flights From Middle East

 The UK has followed the lead of the United States and is now starting to ban passengers from carrying electronic devices like their laptops and cameras onto planes to and from specific Middle Eastern countries.
-The list of countries that will be affected by the US ban include Turkey, Egypt, Jordan, Morocco, Saudi Arabia, Qatar and the United Arab Emirates.
+The list of countries that will be affected by the U.S. ban includes Turkey, Egypt, Jordan, Morocco, Saudi Arabia, Qatar, and the United Arab Emirates.

 Authorities in the United States have told airline companies privately that they must forbid passengers from carrying electronic devices other than their phones onto planes.
 The Guardian reports that TSA (the US Transportation Safety Administration) are the specific authorities behind this recent ban on electronic devices on planes from the Middle East and that the specific details of the ban were found inside a confidential email.

 Electronic devices that would be banned in flights from the Middle East to the United States include Kindles, iPads, laptops, and any cameras that are larger in size than phones.
-The airlines which will be the most affected by this ban include Turkish Airlines, Saudi Airlines, Royal Jordainia, Egyptair, Kuwait Airways, Qatar Airways, Royal Air Morocco, Emirates and Atihad.
+The airlines which will be the most affected by this ban include Turkish Airlines, Saudi Airlines, Royal Jordanian, Egyptair, Kuwait Airways, Qatar Airways, Royal Air Morocco, Emirates, and Etihad.

 While this new rule banning electronic devices is not an “official” regulation, it is nevertheless something that the American government is expecting airlines to comply with in the next 96 hours and it will affect travelers both to and from the Middle East.

-An agent from one of the Middle Eastern airlines that is affected by this new ban has explained that from this day forward passengers will be forced to put their laptops and other electronic devices into their checked baggage.
+An agent from one of the Middle Eastern airlines that is affected by this new ban has explained that from this day forward, passengers will be forced to put their laptops and other electronic devices into their checked baggage.

 “Effective March 21st, the carriage of electronic and electrical devices inbound to the USA shall only be inbound in checked baggage except for mobile and medical devices.”